Two remanded for destroying teacher’s farmland with sand winning activities

 It said the complainant planted pineapple and maize on the land.

-The prosecution said the accused persons in 2022, allegedly went to the complainant’s farm and informed her that they were going to win sand on the pineapple plantation.
+The prosecution said the accused persons in 2022, allegedly went to the complainant’s farm and informed her that they were going to win sand on his pineapple plantation.

 The prosecution said the complainant reported the matter to the Police at Weija and the accused persons were warned not to step on the complainant’s land.